Choral: Object-Oriented Choreographic Programming: Choral in Practice

 \subsection{Roles and data types}

 \paragraph{Hello roles} All values in Choral are distributed over one or more roles, using the \code{@}-notation seen in \cref{sec:introduction}.
 The degenerate case of values involving one role allows Choral to reuse existing Java classes and interfaces, lifted mechanically to Choral types and made available to Choral code.
 For example, the literal \code{"Hello from A"@#A#} is a string value \code{"Hello from A"} \emph{located at role} \code{#A#}.
-Code involving different roles can be freely mixed in Choral, as in the following snippet. \begin{chorlisting} class HelloRoles@(#A#, #B#) { public static void sayHello() { String@#A# a = "Hello from A"@#A#; String@#B# b = "Hello from B"@#B#; System@#A#.out.println(a); System@#B#.out.println(b); }} \end{chorlisting} The code above defines a class, \code{HelloRoles}, parameterised over two roles, \code{#A#} and \code{#B#}.
-Line 3 assigns the string \code{"Hello from A"} located at \code{#A#} (\code{"Hello from A"@#A#}) to variable \code{a} of type ``String at \code{#A#}'' (\code{String@#A#}), and then the same but for a string located at \code{#B#}.
-Then, Line 4 prints variable \code{a} by using the \code{System} object at \code{#A#} (\code{System@#A#}), and then prints variable \code{b} at role \code{#B#}.
+Code involving different roles can be freely mixed in Choral, as in the following snippet. \begin{chorlisting} class HelloRoles@(#A#,#B#) { public static void sayHello() { String@#A# a = "Hello from A"@#A#; String@#B# b = "Hello from B"@#B#; System@#A#.out.println(a); System@#B#.out.println(b); } } \end{chorlisting} The code above defines a class, \code{HelloRoles}, parameterised over two roles, \code{#A#} and \code{#B#}.
+At line 3, we assign the string \code{"Hello from A"} located at \code{#A#} (\code{"Hello from A"@#A#}) to variable \code{a} of type `String at \code{#A#}' (\code{String@#A#}).
+At line 4, we do the same for a string located at \code{#B#}.
+Then, at line 5, we print variable \code{a} by using the \code{System} object at \code{#A#} (\code{System@#A#}); at line 6, we do the same for variable \code{b} at role \code{#B#}.

 Roles are part of data types in Choral, adding a new dimension to typing.
 For example, the statement \code{String@#A# a = "Hello from B"@#B#} would be ill-typed, because the expression on the right returns data at a different role from that expected by the left-hand side.